Privacy Policy

 We only process your personal data when we have a valid legal basis under the UK GDPR:

-- Legitimate Interests: We process data to improve our platform and understand user behaviour.
+• Legitimate Interests: We process data to improve our platform and understand user behaviour.
 This only occurs when our interests do not override your rights and freedoms.
+We rely on our legitimate interest in keeping the platform safe, supporting users, and improving our services as the basis for the AI analysis described above.
+You can object to this processing at any time.

 We share your information with the following parties: